MichelD21/Simple-NoC-based-System/README.md

         Destined for the StormCore IP program memory.
 Writes a small image over the original VGA image and sends a text message to the terminal through the UART.
         Usage: See "makefile".

+        startup.c
+        Included in the StormCore IP program memory as default.
+Fills the bottom of the screen with a single color and sends a text message to the terminal through the UART.
+        Usage: See "makefile".

     AUXILIAR PROGRAM: